thraxil/reticulum/configure.markdown

 ### Replication

 Number of copies of each uploaded image it will try to maintain.

-Make sure this is the same for every node in your cluster.
-Otherwise, they will eternally replicate and clean up after each other.
+### MinReplication

+Number of replicas created on upload to consider "success".
+In the future, once a node has confirmed that at least MinReplication nodes have stored an image, it will return a success value to the client and allow any other stashing (to fully satisfy `Replication`) to happen in the background.

+### MaxReplication

+When the verifier runs, for each image, it checks to see how many nodes have copies.
+Ideally, this is `Replication`.
+With nodes joining and leaving, there can sometimes be more replicas in the cluster than you wanted. `MaxReplication` sets the threshold at which the verifier starts cleaning up excess replicas.
+You generally want to set this equal to or a little bit higher than `Replication`.
+Overall, your entire cluster should basically agree on `Replication`, `MinReplication`, and `MaxReplication` values to avoid unnecessary churn.

 ### GossiperSleep